withastro/astro/.changeset/tidy-dogs-remain.md

 'astro': patch
 ---

-Adds helpful message for when the API Route export is not uppercase.
+Adds a helpful warning message for when an exported API Route is not uppercase.